MonoidMusician/blog/sources/selective_applicatives_theory.md

 :::Note
 The argument that `Haxl`{.haskell} is a monad relies on the fact that data fetch effects should be unobservable.

+I understand the practicalities of making this argument, to make substantial progress in an existing codebase and ecosystem.

+But I also believe we ought to investigate abstractions that bring these details to the forefront.
+Because it is not just about benign effects, effects we can sweep under the rug.
+It is also about details we care about: static analysis, control flow, program planning.
+Letʼs expose them to the light of day.
 :::

 ```haskell